andrewhodel/go-mail/README.md

 # go-mail

-email in a go module
+Email in a go module

 * SMTP (with and without TLS)
 * ESTMP Extensions (8BITMIME, AUTH, STARTTLS, ENHANCEDSTATUSCODE, PIPELINING, SMTPUTF8)